|

 Joyce

-Bahr is a mother who surrendered in 1966, was reunited with her son in 1987, and has a
+Bahr is a mother who surrendered in 1966 and was elated to be reunited with her son by a feminist social worker at Lutheran Child and Family services Chicago in 1986.

 (group leader for 12 years) and former Regional Director for the American Adoption